aleyna34131/privacyidea/doc/policies/admin.rst

 If the ``userlist`` action is defined, the administrator is allowed to view the user list in a realm.
-An administrator might not be allowed to list the users, if he should only work with tokens, but not see all users at once.
+An administrator might not be allowed to list the users, if they should only work with tokens, but not see all users at once.

 .. note:: If an administrator has any right in a realm, the administrator is also allowed to view the token list.